 There is no ideal storage for all fruits and vegetables, because their response to reduced temperatures varies widely.
 The importance of factors such as mould growth and chilling injuries must be taken into account, as well as the required length of storage (Wills et al., 1989).
-Storage temperature for fruits and vegetables can range from -1 to 13° C, depending on their perishability.
-Extremely perishable fruits such as apricots, berries, cherries, figs, watermelons can be stored at -1 to 4° C for 1-5 weeks; less perishable fruits such as mandarin, nectarine, ripe or green pineapple can be stored at 5-9°C for 2-5 weeks; bananas at 10° C for 1-2 weeks and green bananas at 13° C for 1-2 weeks.
+Storage temperature for fruits and vegetables can range from -1 to 13°C, depending on their perishability.
+Extremely perishable fruits such as apricots, berries, cherries, figs, watermelons can be stored at -1 to 4°C for 1-5 weeks; less perishable fruits such as mandarin, nectarine, ripe or green pineapple can be stored at 5-9°C for 2-5 weeks; bananas at 10°C for 1-2 weeks and green bananas at 13°C for 1-2 weeks.
 Highly perishable vegetables can be stored up to 4 weeks such as asparagus, beans, broccoli, and Brussels sprouts at -1-4°C for 1-4 weeks; cauliflower at 5-9°C for 2-4 weeks.
-Green tomato is less perishable and can be stored at 10° C for 16-24 weeks.
+Green tomato is less perishable and can be stored at 10°C for 3-6 weeks and non-perishable vegetables such as carrots, onions, potatoes and parsnips can be stored at 5-9°C for 12-28 weeks.
+Similarly, sweet potatoes can be stored at 10°C for 16-24 weeks.
 The storage life of produce is highly variable and related to the respiration rate; there is an inverse relation between respiration rate and storage life in that produce with low respiration generally keeps longer.